Trout fishing can be a lot of fun, and a very rewarding pastime, but it can be challenging.

 It turns out that trout often feed in very shallow water right next to the shore, so always cover the shallow water first before fishing the middle or far side.
 I also try to sight fish, any trout holding in the shallows.
 A good pair of polarized glasses helps a lot.

-If you go straight for the distance cast, chances are you will cast over many potential fish and the disturbance from the line is enough to spook them.
+If you go straight for the distance cast, chances are you will cast over a lot of potential fish and the disturbance from the line is enough to spook them.

 It is a good idea to cast parallel to the bank before moving, just in case, there are trout lying in the shallow water right next to the shore.
 Even by doing so, I still manage to spook trout from time to time that was lying in the shallows.